SirRuggie/MBR-xbebenk/Usage.md

  * 16 Clash accounts can be loaded on each BlueStacks instance.
  * For multiple-instances of BlueStacks, see [Multi-Instance](Usage.md#multi)

+**NOTE:** *The Below methods can be created within the MyBotRun app as well, but I find this method to be faster* *I can add a guide on how to do via the app as well, if someone wants it*

 * Open the xbebenk root folder that was selected for the Sourcetree download, open the Profiles folder and copy the MyVillage folder.
   * Personally I change MyVillage to "Default" and create copies from it so that I always have a baseline to copy if needed later.
 * Paste the MyVillage folder into the Profiles folder for the amount of accounts that you would like to create.